LL-Program/CDELOS/README.md

 # CDELOS
-An mutlifuncional multi os to display graphics and minimal programs
+An mutlifuncional mini os to display graphics and minimal programs